 - Reintroducing cattle grazing to the northern portion of the Preserve, including the Red Barn area.

 The Master Plan establishes a long-term vision for the Preserve to guide future decisions affecting use and management of the land for the next 30 years.
-The Master Plan would be implemented in four phases over the next 30 years.
+The Master Plan is scheduled to be implemented in four phases over the next 30 years.
 Proposed actions are prioritized based on their relative importance, critical need, and sequencing (when certain projects must precede others) to implement the District’s vision for the Preserve.
-We are currently on schedule for Phase I implementation.

 |Aug 2012||Master Plan Finalized: The Board certified the environmental documents and approved the Master Plan.|